quic/aimet/Docs/user_guide/quant_analyzer.rst

 QuantAnalyzer performs the following analyses:

 Sensitivity analysis to weight and activation quantization
     QuantAnalyzer compares the accuracies of the original FP32 model, an activation-only quantized model, and a weight-only quantized model.
-This helps users determine which AIMET quantization technique(s) will be more beneficial for the model.
+This helps determine which AIMET quantization technique(s) will be more beneficial for the model.

     For example, in situations where the model is more sensitive to activation quantization, PTQ techniques like Adaptive Rounding or Cross Layer Equalization might not be very helpful.